Tireless Lawyer Representing Businesses and Individuals

 ** What State(s) Does Your Legal Matter Involve?

-Ms. Fershtman has practiced in several jurisdictions around the country, but she cannot
+Julie Fershtman has practiced in several jurisdictions around the country and has tried cases before

 juries in 4 states, but she cannot work all alone in every state.
 Lawyers cannot practice law alone in states where they are not licensed, but

 out-of-state lawyers can work with lawyers within the state.
 Whether